-One of the most exciting aspects of product management is building a new product from scratch.
+One of the most exciting aspects of product management is creating a digital product strategy and building a new product from scratch.
 It’s at this state that you can make your greatest discoveries and have the biggest impact on the user.
 However, it is also where you have the potential to make costly mistakes.

 From experience, the primary reason why companies struggle is that they fail to mitigate their primary risk: unvalidated assumptions.
-People use assumptions to justify their actions, and companies do the same!
+People use assumptions to justify their actions, and companies do the same, especially when it comes to their digital product strategy!
 They develop software based on their gut feelings and pursue a path that ultimately leads to failure.

 Google+ is a prime example of this.
 Google assumed their users wanted a social network but failed to properly validate this assumption or, more importantly, understand why a Google user would prefer Google+ over Facebook, LinkedIn, or other platforms.
 Consequently, Google+ failed, and Google had to shut it down.